Blending Italian heritage with a rural agricultural lifestyle to make some of California’s finest wines

-David Brutacao & Hoss Milone - Winemakers
+Hoss Milone - Winemaker

 About the Vineyard

-Mendocino County is one of California's largest winegrowing areas, and is widely recognized for its diversity and quality of wines.
-With the Pacific Ocean's cooling effects to the west, the Mayacamus Mountains to the east, and the Russian River flowing through the center, the climate and geography varies considerably across this broad region.
-The diverse landscape creates countless opportunities for wine grape growers, who can amazingly enough grow anything from Pinot Noir in the cooler areas to Cabernet Sauvignon in the warmer areas.
+Mendocino County is one of California’s largest wine growing areas, and is widely recognized for its diversity and quality of wines.
+With the Pacific Ocean’s cooling effects to the west, the Mayacamus Mountains to the east, and the Russian River flowing through the center, the climate and geography varies considerably across this broad region.
+The diverse landscape creates countless opportunities for wine grape growers, who can amazingly enough grow anything from Pinot Noir in the cooler areas to Cabernet Sauvignon in the warmers areas.

 Although large in size, Mendocino County is relatively small when it comes to the number of local wineries.
-There may be over 340 grape growers in the region, but only 60 estates can be found amongst the green river valleys, each offering a diverse and remarkable range of wines.
-Many of Mendocino County's grapes are sold to wineries outside the county and made into wine elsewhere.
+There may be over 340 grape growers in the region, but only about 60 estates can be found amongst the green river valleys, each offering a diverse and remarkable range of wines.
+Many of Mendocino County’s grapes are sold to wineries outside the county and made into wine elsewhere.